cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 The `output_signal_name` signal mirrors the `input signal name` field for all geographic resolutions except HHS.

 We report both preliminary (`*_prelim`) and finalized signals.
-Preliminary data is available on the Wednesday following the end of the week being reported on.
+Preliminary data is made available on the Wednesday following the end of the week being reported on.
 For example, the data for the week Dec 1-7, 2024 would first be available on 2024-12-11, the Wednesday of the following week.
-Finalized data is available on the Friday or Saturday following the end of the week being reported on.
+Finalized data is made available on the Friday or Saturday following the end of the week being reported on.

 Preliminary data is available 2 days earlier than finalized data.
 However, preliminary data will tend to underreport the true value since it is made available closer to the end of the week being reported on, allowing less time for hospitalization reports to be received.

+Data reported for reference dates December 1, 2020 or later are subject to thorough, routine data quality review procedures by NHSN.
+Review procedures include identifying and excluding invalid values and application of error correction methodology;
+data for reference dates prior to this may be anomalous or invalid.

 ### Geographic weighting